 of your paper, your advisor's name, and when you plan to submit the paper.

-- Format guidelines for the final thesis draft are available from the University Honors Program Thesis Manual, pp. 8-11.
-The English department does not require a particular method of binding,
+- Format guidelines for the final thesis draft are available from the University Honors Program Thesis Manual.
+The Department of English does not require a particular method of binding, but we

-but we do stipulate a consistent citational style, etc., for either thesis or major
+do stipulate a consistent citational style, etc., for either thesis or major paper.

-- Submit a signed acceptance form with your final draft of either thesis or major paper.
+- You must submit a signed acceptance form with your final draft of either thesis or

 - For thesis organizational options, see Prospectus Guidelines.

-Students design topics with assistance from their advisors.
+Students design topics with assistance from their Directors.
 Possible types of inquiry

 - Original research, in which the student works with primary documents previously untreated